 In BC, producers of regulated products are responsible for managing their products' lifecycle as part of an industry-led approach called Extended Producer Responsibility (EPR).
 Learn more on the Government of BC's Producer responsibilities and EPR plan development webpage.

-The Recycling Council of BC's Recyclopedia provides detailed information about where recycling materials belong.
+The Recycling Council of BC's Recyclepedia provides detailed information about where materials belong and where to take them.
 Or call the BC recycling hotline at 1-800-667-4321.

 Mandatory recyclables